manish-kumar5848/manish-kumar5848/README.md

 # Projects
 - **AnnAztecs:**
   - In this project a farmer web portal has been developed .It have farmer registration ,farmer login feature , farmer data is stored in database .It have form validation and     authentication .It have many services for farmer le- seed booking crop cycle information , crop selling ,grievance page etc. This is developed on NodeJS ,ExpressJS,HTML,CSS and MYSQL server as database.
+- **Campground:**
+   - In this project a Camping website is developed in Node js using Express js and Mongodb as Database in which an user can add campground ,can give review to other campground.
+     In this every campground's location can be sen on map.
 <!--
 <img align="left" width="400" height="200" src="https://github-readme-stats.vercel.app/api/top-langs/?username=aman2000jaiswal14&layout=compact&hide=html&theme=radical" alt="aman2000jaiswal14" />
 -->